plone/plone.restapi-client/docs/actions/comments.md

 ## Delete Comment

+### Mutation function

+Use the `deleteCommentMutation` function to get the mutation for deleting a comment for the given id and path.

+### Hook

-This function can be used to delete a comment for the given id and path.
+Use the `useDeleteComment` hook to delete a comment for the given id and path.

-- Function name: `deleteCommentMutation`

 ### Parameters